 - Suppose you have a kitten or an older cat, place litter boxes in a location where it is easily accessible at all times.
 They may not be able to reach the litter box in time if they have to travel up/down a long flight of stairs.

-- Once you have selected a location for the litter box and are bringing home a new cat, it can help pick your cat up and place them in the litter box, even if they immediately walk away, so your cat knows and remembers where the box is placed.
+- When bringing home a new cat, select a location for the litter box.
+It can help to pick your cat up and place them in the litter box, even if they immediately walk away.
+This is done so that your cat knows and remembers where the box is placed.

 Covered Litter Boxes